Thomas Andrews (1844-1921)

 1 MARTHA JANE ANDREWS (1874-1875) was born in Barker Street, Waterford on 28 December 1874.
 She died in infancy .

 2 HENRY ANDREWS (1876-1944) was born in Waterford on 4 May 1876.
 He joined the Royal Munster Fusiliers, and was promoted to Second Lieutenant on 2 March 1900 and transferred to the Lancashire Fusiliers on 21 April.
 He was serving in the Lancashire Fusiliers in 1901, when he held the rank of Lieutenant.
 Henry married Ethel Dewey Gribble at Liskeard in the third quarter of 1903.
-(She had been born at Ulverston in 1876.)
+(She had been born at Ulverston on 18 November 1876.)
 They arrived in New York, possibly for their honeymoon, on the SS Cedric, leaving Queenstown on 23 October 1903, and stayed with a friend, John E Cummins from Waterford, at 31 East 17th Street.
 (John had emigrated the previous year, heading for Grand Rapids.)
 Henry described himself as an accountant.

 He and Ethel had five children, of whom two died in infancy.